-- (i) would involve a site listed or eligible for listing on the New York State or National Register of Historic Places, the Certificate Holders will give at least 2 weeks prior notice to the Field Service Bureau of OPRHP. - (ii) would involve any State-regulated wetland or protected stream or water body, the Certificate Holders will give at least 2 weeks prior notice to NYSDEC, and, if within the Adirondack Park, to APA. - (iii) would affect the occupied habitat of TE species, the Certificate Holders will give at least 2 weeks prior notice to NYSDEC and to the United States Fish and Wildlife Service (USFWS) or National Marine Fisheries Service (NMFS) (where applicable) prior to providing notice to DPS Staff of the proposed change. - (iv) would affect the individual or habitat supporting RTE plants, the Certificate Holders will give at least 2 weeks prior notice to NYSDEC and DPS. - (v) would involve agricultural land, the Certificate Holders will give at least 2 weeks prior notice to NYSDAM. - (vi) would involve the herbicides planned for use (including mixed proportions, additives, or method of application), the Certificate Holders will give at least 30 days prior notice to NYSDEC. - (vii) would affect land or water owned or controlled by CNY, the Certificate Holders will give at least 2 weeks prior notice to CNY (CC#158a).
+- 1. Would involve a site listed or eligible for listing on the New York State or National Register of Historic Places, the Certificate Holders will give at least two weeks prior notice to the Field Service Bureau of OPRHP. - 2.
+Would involve any State-regulated wetland or protected stream or water body, the Certificate Holders will give at least two weeks prior notice to NYSDEC, - Would affect the occupied habitat of TE species, the Certificate Holders will give at least two weeks prior notice to NYSDEC and to the United States Fish and Wildlife Service (USFWS) or National Marine Fisheries Service (NMFS) (where applicable) prior to providing notice to DPS Staff of the proposed change. - 4.
+Would affect the individual or habitat supporting RTE plants, the Certificate Holders will give at least two weeks prior notice to NYSDEC and DPS. - 5.
+Would involve agricultural land, the Certificate Holders will give at least 2 weeks prior notice to New York State Department of Agriculture and Markets (NYSDAM). - 6.
+Would involve the herbicides planned for use (including mixed proportions, additives, or method of application), the Certificate Holders will give at least 30 days prior notice to NYSDEC. - 7.
+Would affect land or water owned or controlled by CNY, the Certificate Holders will give at least two weeks prior notice to CNY (CC 158a).

-The Certificate Holders will report any proposed changes to the EM&CP to DPS Staff.
-DPS Staff will refer to the PSC for approval any proposed changes that cause a substantial increase in environmental impact, after consultation with NYSDEC, any proposed changes that relate to contested issues decided during the proceeding, and any proposed changes affecting State highways (but need not do so if the report indicates NYSDOT's agreement to such proposed changes).
-DPS Staff is authorized to approve all other proposed changes, in accordance with the procedure outlined herein, and will submit reports of such changes to the Secretary or the Secretary's designee, which reports will be posted on the PSC's website under the relevant case number (CC#158b).
-Upon being advised that DPS Staff will refer a proposed change to the PSC, the Certificate Holders will notify all active parties that have requested to be so notified, as well as property owners or lessees whose property is affected by the proposed change.
+The Certificate Holders will report any proposed changes to this EM&CP to NYSDPS Staff.
+DPS Staff will refer to the PSC for approval for any proposed changes that cause a substantial increase in environmental impact, after consultation with NYSDEC, any proposed changes that relate to contested issues decided during the proceeding, and any proposed changes affecting state highways (if the report has not indicated NYSDOT's agreement to such proposed changes).
+DPS Staff is authorized to approve all other proposed changes, in accordance with the procedure outlined herein, and will submit reports of such changes to the Secretary or the Secretary's designee.
+The reports will be posted on the PSC's website under the relevant case number (CC 158b).
+Upon being advised that DPS Staff will refer a proposed change to the PSC, the Certificate Holders will notify all active parties that have requested to be notified, as well as property owners or lessees whose property is affected by the proposed change.
 The notice will:

-- (i) Describe the original conditions and the requested change; - (ii) Provide documents supporting the request; and - (iii) State that persons may comment by writing to the PSC within 21 days of the notification date (CC#158c).
+- 1. Describe the original conditions and the requested change; - 2.
+Provide documents supporting the request; and - State that persons may comment by writing to the PSC within 21 days of the notification date (CC 158c).

-The Certificate Holders will not execute any proposed change until they receive written approval from the PSC (if PSC approval is required pursuant to subparagraph (a) of this paragraph) or oral or written approval from DPS Staff (in the case of a change that Staff has authority to approve) except in emergency situations threatening personal injury, property damage, or severe adverse environmental impact, or as specified in the EM&CP.
-When the Certificate Holders have obtained oral approval from DPS Staff for a change, DPS Staff will confirm such approval in writing within 10 business days (CC#158d).
+The Certificate Holders will not execute any proposed change until they receive written approval from the PSC (if PSC approval is required) or oral or written approval from DPS Staff (in the case of a change that NYSDPS Staff has authority to approve) except in emergency situations threatening personal injury, property damage, or severe adverse environmental impact, or as specified in this EM&CP.
+When the Certificate Holders have obtained oral approval from NYSDPS Staff for a change, DPS Staff will confirm such approval in writing within 10 business days (CC 158d).